About

 Read MoreThe Australian Beverages Council is managed by a team of dedicated staff with expertise in their respective areas.

-Geoff is a Fellow of both the Australian Institute of Management and the Australian Institute of Company Directors, and holds qualifications from The University of Queensland and The University of Cambridge.
+Geoff is a Fellow of the Australian Institute of Company Directors and Australian Institute of Management and Leaders, and holds qualifications from The University of Queensland and The University of Cambridge.
 Geoff divides his time between Sydney, Brisbane and overseas markets.
 He is a rugby tragic, terrible golfer, avid runner and enjoys cooking and wine matching.

 Shannon is a sustainability professional with experience spanning sustainable packaging, circular economy policy, and industry-led environmental reform across the food, beverage, and pharmaceutical sectors.
 Her work focuses on packaging and plastics, climate, water, and waste issues, including container deposit schemes and global plastics policy.